-- The objective of this submission, written by the Forum for Human Rights (FORUM)1, is to provide the UN Committee against Torture (hereinafter "the Committee") with relevant information for the consideration of sixth periodic report of Czechia under the UN Convention against Torture and Other Cruel, Inhuman and Degrading Treatment or Punishment (hereinafter "the CAT"). - 2.
-In Czechia, transgender persons wishing to obtain legal recognition of their gender identity must undergo, as a precondition to changing their administratively registered gender, an invasive and irreversible surgical operation, including sterilisation. - 3.
-FORUM submits that such practice constitutes ill-treatment and discriminates against transgender persons and violates their rights under the CAT.
+- The objective of this submission, written by the Forum for Human Rights (FORUM) and TRANS\PARENT, is to provide the UN Committee against Torture (hereinafter "the Committee") with relevant information when compiling the list of issues for the seventh periodic report of Czechia under the UN Convention against Torture and Other Cruel, Inhuman and Degrading Treatment or Punishment (hereinafter "the CAT"). - 2.
+In summary, the main concern in this submission is that in Czechia, transgender persons wishing to obtain legal recognition of their gender identity must undergo, as a precondition to changing their administratively registered gender, an invasive and irreversible surgical operation, including sterilisation. - 3.
+FORUM and TRANS\PARENT submit that such practice constitutes illtreatment and discriminates against transgender persons and violates their rights under the CAT.